 Our favorite dish is the French Quarter Shrimp, the description of which reads, “Large shell-on gulf shrimp are broiled in our very own special garlic, pepper, butter and herb sauce.”

-Recipes abound for barbecue shrimp, although the basic ingredients are usually the same: butter, garlic, herbs.
+Recipes abound for barbecue shrimp, although the basic ingredients are usually the same: butter, garlic, and herbs.
 Lots of butter and lots of garlic.
-I played around with several different recipes until I came up with a version that we think is most like Gumbeaux.
+I played around with several different recipes until I came up with a version that we think is most like the one from Gumbeaux.

 The key is to use lots of fresh garlic.
 This is not a dish in which you want to use chopped garlic from a jar.
 It just won’t have the same punch.
 Do the work and reap the reward.